SoftUni-Internal/interactive-content/EN/02-ORM-Fundamentals/04-Lab-Workshop-MiniORM.md

 The difference between them is that when **inserting** a new entity, you should **set its** `id`.

-The `id` is generated on database level.
+The `id` is generated on the database level.

 Both methods **return** whether the entity was successfully persisted.